-The Pennsylvania Integrated Pest Management Program (PA IPM) is a collaboration between the PA Department of Agriculture and the Penn State College of Agricultural Sciences (view the 1998 Memorandum of Understanding between PDA and PSU).
+The Pennsylvania Integrated Pest Management Program (PA IPM) is a collaboration between the PA Department of Agriculture and the Penn State College of Agricultural Sciences.
 The mission of this program is to promote effective pest management that results in the efficient protection of our food, fiber, health, home and industrial resources in a manner that is profitable, safe and environmentally compatible.

 In order to maintain inter-institutional collaboration, management and staffing is distributed between Penn State University and the PA Department of Agriculture.
-There are two coordinators and eight staff members that presently manage the PA IPM program.
-One staff member and one coordinator work at the Department of Agriculture Plant Industry Division, with the rest of the staff working out of the Penn State University Department of Entomology.
+There are two coordinators that manage the program, one at the PA Department of Agriculture, Plant Industry Division, the other at Penn State's Department of Entomology.

 PA IPM is informed by several stakeholder groups.
 We have an IPM Statewide Advisory Committee made up of members representing Pennsylvania government agencies, industries, and non-governmental organizations.
-The committe meets four times per year to address IPM issues, policies and programs.
+The committee meets regularly to address IPM issues, policies and programs.

-In addition to interactions with formal committees, PA IPM often communicates directly with client groups throughout the state.
-Likewise, through the office of the IPM Coordinator, PA IPM is linked with regional, federal, and international IPM bodies.
+In addition to interactions with other committees, PA IPM often communicates directly with client groups throughout the state.
+Likewise, PA IPM is linked with regional, federal, and international IPM bodies.

 The mission of the PA IPM Program is to promote effective pest management that results in the efficient protection of our food, fiber, health, home, and industrial resources in a manner that is profitable, safe, environmentally compatible, and sustainable.
 This mission will be accomplished by supporting research to develop and/or improve IPM programs through public education, education of IPM practitioners, and implementation of IPM programs.
 In support of this mission, specific goals of the program are: